 What is play aND creative arts therapy?

 Many children need support in emotional literacy.
-Others have behaviour or mental health problems at some stage that prevents them from fulfilling their full potential.
+Other children mental health problems or behaviour issues at some stage that prevents them from fulfilling their full potential.
 Play and Creative Arts Therapy improves the emotional wellbeing of the child.
 It uses Play and Creative Arts methods to address moderate, chronic and severe psychological, emotional conditions and mental health problems in children.
-The Play therapist works alongside the child, family, carers and school to help unlock the potential in children and to make sense of their life experiences.
-Many children struggle to verbalise their feelings and as such, Play and Creative Arts Therapy is ideal as children will use their own natural medium of play to work through issues.
-The children will utilise the resources in the play room such as music, art, sand, role play and clay in a child-led way to work through issues that they need to, in order fulfil their potential.
+The Play Therapist works alongside the child, family, carers and school to help unlock the potential in children and to help them to make sense of their life experiences.
+Many children struggle to verbalise their feelings and as such, Play and Creative Arts Therapy is an ideal therapy as children will use their own natural medium of play to work through issues.
+Each child will utilise the resources in the play room such as music, art, puppets, sand, role play and clay in a child-led way to work through issues that they need to, in order fulfil their potential.